witnessmenow/ESP32-Trinity/README.md

 # ESP32-i2s-Matrix-Shield
-Infor, instructions and examples for the ESP32 i2s Matrix Shield available on Tindie
+Info, instructions and examples for the ESP32 i2s Matrix Shield available on Tindie